Skip to main content

 Preventing Harassment and Discrimination with Title IX / Clery Act Module

-This required online training program is designed for both non-supervisory employees and supervisory employees and assists in complying with harassment prevention training laws and best practices.
+This required online training program is designed for non-supervisory employees, supervisory employees, and faculty, and assists in complying with harassment prevention training laws and best practices.
 The course employs evidence-based best practices that aim to create a healthy and inclusive workplace culture.
 This course includes a section specific to requirements under Clery Act and Title IX.

 • Building Positive Workplaces